-If you’re not watching Cruel Summer on Freeform, you’re missing out.
-After screening the pilot episode at SXSW 2021, we were already hooked!
+If you haven’t watched Cruel Summer on Freeform, you’re missing out.
+After screening the pilot episode at SXSW 2021, we were hooked!

 And get this!
 The series was actually filmed in Texas – Dallas to be exact.
-So you know we had to head to the big D to find all the filming locations.
-Ironically, some of these locations have actually been around since the 90s!
+You know we had to head to the big D to find all the filming locations.
+Some of these locations have ironically been around since the 90s!

 Here are the Cruel Summer Filming Locations

 Turner Family Residence | 13735 Sprucewood Circle (Dallas)

 Jeanette’s house is a major focal point in the series.
 Especially when she barely leaves the house in the 1995 years of the series.
 The homey ranch-style house they used in the series can be found in a suburb of Dallas.
 Please remember this is a residential house so be respectful to both the owners and the neighborhood.

 Music City Mall | 2401 S Stemmons Fwy (Lewisville)

 Lewisville’s Music City Mall (formerly Vista Ridge Mall) is one of the first scenes in Cruel Summer.
 The mall is where we first see Jeanette Turner and Kate Wallis interact and things really get set into play.
 Starting with the piece of evidence Kate later offers the police, Jeanette’s “You Go Girl” necklace.
 The mall is still open and they even have a Claire’s where you can most likely find your own “You Go Girl” necklace!